input-output-hk/ouroboros-network-ops/README.md

 - Make sure the account has the necessary permissions;
 - Make sure your credentials are correctly configured:
   - `aws configure`
-- Make sure you edit `main.tf` and `create-ami.sh` to be in sync (e.g. S3 Bucket name,
+- ~~Make sure you edit `main.tf` and `create-ami.sh` to be in sync (e.g. S3 Bucket name,
-  home-regions, etc.);
+  home-regions, etc.);~~
 - Do `terraform init`;
 - Do `terraform plan` to check you haven't forgotten anything;
 - If everything looks good do `terraform apply` and let it run;
 - After finished you should have:
-  - An S3 bucket;
+  - ~~An S3 bucket;~~
-  - A role and policy called `vmimport`;
+  - ~~A role and policy called `vmimport`;~~
   - A security role for each machine's region enabling traffic;
   - A key pair for each machine's region;
-  - A EC2 instance.
+  - An EC2 instance.

-Due to the way S3 buckets work if something goes wrong during the plan execution, you might not be able to perform `terraform destroy`.
+~~Due to the way S3 buckets work if something goes wrong during the plan execution, you might not be able to perform `terraform destroy`.
 If that is the case you will have to delete all the stuff by hand if you want to rerun a script from a clean state.
 Maybe you can get without deleting everything and only the S3 bucket and then do `terraform destroy`.
 On the other hand if everything finishes successfully you will be able to perform `terraform destroy`, just make sure the bucket is empty before hand.
-NOTE: That the AMIs and respective snapshots won't get deleted so you will have to delete those by hand.
+NOTE: That the AMIs and respective snapshots won't get deleted so you will have to delete those by hand.~~

-I believe we'll only need to run the deployment once and if needed only rerun the script to make NixOS AMIs available in new regions.
-For deployment we should run something like `terraform apply -target=resource`.
+~~I believe we'll only need to run the deployment once and if needed only rerun the script to make NixOS AMIs available in new regions.
+For deployment we should run something like `terraform apply -target=resource`.~~

+_**NOTE:** As of NixOS 22.05 release, AMIs for all AWS regions are available, so this information is no longer accurate_

 _THINGS TO HAVE IN MIND_:

-- The `create-ami.sh` script will cache things in `$PWD/ami/ec2-images` so you might want to delete that when trying to obtain a clean state;
+- ~~The `create-ami.sh` script will cache things in `$PWD/ami/ec2-images` so you might want to delete that when trying to obtain a clean state;~~
-- You ought to rename the bucket if wanting to rerun the deployment from a previously deleted bucket since AWS might take some time to recognize that bucket was deleted.
+- ~~You ought to rename the bucket if wanting to rerun the deployment from a previously deleted bucket since AWS might take some time to recognize that bucket was deleted.~~

 After having run the terraform configuration, you have to manually get the public ips for each machine and add them to the nixops network configuration file (inside folder